cjstreet/Credit_Risk_Analysis/README.md

 * Jupyter NB

 ## Results:

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
-Use screenshots of your outputs to support your results.
+The table below contains the balanced accuracy scores, the precision and recall scores of all six machine learning models.
+The entire Jupyter NB follows the Summary.

 <table border="1" class="dataframe">
   <thead>